 This bill amends Iowa law to designate kratom, derived from the plant Mitragyna speciosa, as a schedule I controlled substance.
 The new legal language specifies that kratom includes any parts of the plant and its compounds, such as mitragynine and 7-hydroxymitragynine.
-The bill clarifies that this designation does not imply agreement with the substance's effects by the members of the general assembly.
+The bill clarifies that the inclusion of this definition does not imply agreement with the substance's effects by the members of the general assembly.

 Statutes affected: